zoltantoth0409/liferay-portal/readme/JAVADOC_SUBMISSION_PROCESS.markdown

     Submit your Javadoc following your typical code review process.

 3. Notify your team's tech writer (a KM team member) that Javadoc is waiting for review.
-If you're not sure whom to notify, contact Cody Hoag (cody.hoag@liferay.com).
+If you're not sure whom to notify, contact Alec Shay (Alec.Shay@liferay.com).

 The tech writer will track the Javadoc and review it as soon as possible.